olhoneles/olhoneles/README.md

 After setting up, you can collect one of the supported legislative houses (cmbh, almg, cmsp, senado) by using the collect command like this:

-        python manage.py collect <house>
+        ./manage.py collect <house>

-You can add `debug` after the name of the house to get a more verbose output.
+You can add `--debug` after the name of the house to get a more verbose output.
 Note that the collection process happens in a transaction and that the expenses are not added to the main Expense table while the collection is running, so you will not see partial data in the site while collecting.